Thoembs05/Playlist-recommender/README.md

-# Personalized Compliment Generator

-A quirky web app that generates personalized compliments based on user input (name, hobby, etc.).
+# Playlist recommender

+A simple playlist-recommender that gives the user a playlists based on their current mood.
-Made by Thoembs05
+Made by Thoembs05.

 ## Features
-- Randomly generate fun compliments using your name and hobby
-- Share compliments on Twitter
-- Save your favorite compliments
+- User chooses mood and gets 1 out of 3 playlists

 ## Getting Started